About good sleep for children

 1. Set up a bedtime routine

 A regular bedtime routine starting around the same time each night encourages good sleep patterns.
-A routine of bath, story and bed can help younger children feel ready for sleep.
+A bedtime routine of bath, story and bed can help younger children feel ready for sleep.
 For older children, the routine might include a quiet chat with you about the day then some time alone relaxing before lights out.

 2. Relax before bedtime

 Encourage your child to relax before bedtime.
 Older children might like to wind down by reading a book, listening to gentle music or practising breathing for relaxation.
-If your child takes longer than 30 minutes to fall asleep, he might need a longer wind-down time before turning the lights out to go to sleep.
+If your child takes longer than 30 minutes to fall asleep, your child might need a longer wind-down time before turning the lights out to go to sleep.